 Fidelity uses encryption, firewalls, secure email and proactive 24/7 account surveillance to help keep customer information safe.
 The firm also uses two-factor authentication and security text alerts to protect client identities.
 The Fidelity Customer Protection Guarantee guarantees reimbursement of any financial losses resulting from unauthorized activity in customer accounts.

-Although Fidelity doesn’t offer trading at the rock-bottom rate of $0, like some of its competitors, its $4.95 equity commission is reasonable for the industry.
-Many ETFs and mutual funds can be purchased free of charge, and Fidelity offers a laundry list of free services that usually cost money at other firms.
+As of October, Fidelity offers trading at the rock-bottom rate of $0 like some of its competitors.
+ETFs and mutual funds can be purchased free of charge, and Fidelity offers a laundry list of free services that usually cost money at other firms.
 For example, there are no fees for bill payment, stop payment, ATMs, bank wires, insufficient funds or outbound account transfers at Fidelity.

 Fidelity is best for the following features: